Extraltodeus/pre_cfg_comfy_nodes_for_ComfyUI/README.md

 All can be **chained and repeated** within the same workflow!

-They should be highly compatible with most other nodes.
+They are to be highly compatible with most nodes.

 The order matters and depends on your needs.